-Hi!
-I am currently working with Professor Stefanie Tellex and George Konidaris at Brown University as a Research Assistant focusing on embodied multimodal AI, planning, and robotics.
+Hello, I am currently working with Professor Stefanie Tellex and George Konidaris at Brown University as a Research Assistant focusing on embodied multimodal AI, robotics, and planning.
 I previously worked with Professors Andrew McCallum, Hao Zhang, and Hong Yu at the University of Massachusetts Amherst on NLP and robotics.

-I'm a 2023 Master of Science graduate from the University of Massachusetts Amherst, specializing in Computer Science with a focus on AI and Data Science.
-Before that, I graduated with my Bachelor of Science in 2022 from the same institution.
+I'm a 2023 M.S. graduate from the University of Massachusetts Amherst, specializing in Computer Science with a focus on AI and Data Science.
+Before that, I graduated with a B.S. in Computer Science in 2022 from the same institution.

 Throughout my Bachelor's, I focused on gaining industry experience through internships as a mobile developer and a data engineer.
 During the Master's program, I worked as a Data Science intern on time series data, honing my skills in predictive analytics and machine learning.